jazzband/django-configurations/docs/values.rst

                environment

-      The ``to_python`` method is only used when the ``environ`` parameter of the :class:`~Value` class is set to ``True`` and an environment variable with the appropriate name was found.
+      The ``to_python`` method is only used when the ``environ`` parameter of the :class:`~Value` class is set to ``True`` (the default) and an environment variable with the appropriate name was found.
 It will be used to handle the string based environment variable values and returns the "ready" value to be returned by the ``setup`` method.

 Built-ins
 ---------